barry-scott/BarrysEmacs/README.rst

 Barry's Emacs
 -------------

-Barry's Emacs is easy to use and accessable, yet powerful.
+Barry's Emacs is easy to use and accessible, yet powerful.

 You can start using Barry's Emacs as a notepad replacement.
 Then, at your own speed use more advanced features.